acquayefrank/acquayefrank/README.md

 - 😄 Pronouns: ...
 -->

-I love creating stuff, sometimes in the process of creating stuff I may solve a complex problem.
-But basically I love creating useful stuff that makes the lives of people easier.
+I love creating stuff; sometimes, I may solve a complex problem when building stuff.
+But I love creating useful stuff that makes the lives of people easier.
-Sometimes my creativity is displayed through software engineering, writing or cooking.
-Bascially I'm a creative.
+Sometimes, my creativity is displayed through software engineering, writing or cooking.
+Basically I'm creative.

 #### <ins> ⚡ Research Interests: ... </ins>
 I'll introduce my research interests by posing a simple question.
 "Machines can learn, but can they reason?
-More importantly can we teach them to reason?"
-I'm currently fascinated by the prospects of machines that can reason, but in general terms applied machine learning.
+More importantly, can we teach them to reason?"
+I'm fascinated by the prospects of machines that can reason, but in general terms, applied machine learning.

 * Machine Learning
-* Machine Reasoning
+* Deep Learning
 * Computational Science (Mass Spectrometry)

 #### <ins> ⚡ I’m looking to collaborate on ... </ins>
 * Machine Learning
-* Machine Reasoning
+* Deep Learning
 * Computational Science - Computational Mass Spectrometry

 #### <ins> 🔭 I’m currently working on ... </ins>